 When is the Best time to Visit Manali

 Now based on the information above, I think it is safe to say that the months of April, May, June, September, and October is the best time to visit Manali.
-Weather in these months is pleasant, scenery is vivid and all tourist areas including Rohtang Pass are accessible.
+The weather in these months is pleasant, the scenery is vivid and all tourist areas including Rohtang Pass are accessible.
 But these months may not be applicable for everyone depending on their own preference.
 So if I was to break it down further:

 - Best time to visit Manali for Honeymoon: Anytime in the year except for the months of Monsoon

 - Best time to visit Manali for trekking: April, May, June, September, October, and November.
 Winter treks can be attempted in January and February.

 - Best time to visit Manali in Summer: May, and June.
 There could be pre-monsoon showers in the end of June and it will also be very crowded in these months.